cs-ed/edtech-plan-msrobertsGHS/README.md

 All software requires a secure and reliable internet connection.
 The official language for the course is *Python*.

-**CodeHS.com (Teacher and Students)**
+> #### **CodeHS.com (Teacher and Students)**
+>

-CodeHS is recognized by the College Board and is an endorsed provider of curriculum and professional development for AP CS - Principles.
-This will afford GHS access to the pre-approved syllabus and high quality professional development.
+> CodeHS is recognized by the College Board and is an endorsed provider of curriculum and professional development for AP CS - Principles.
+This will afford GHS >access to the pre-approved syllabus and high quality professional development.
 Code HS will serve as main platform for the course.
-I would request my district purchase the CodeHS Pro upgrade to provide all the tools, resources and support needed to run a high-quality computer science program.
+I would request my district >purchase the CodeHS Pro upgrade to provide all the tools, resources and support needed to run a high-quality computer science program.
 The AP Computer Science

-Principles course includes:
+>course includes:
+>
-1. Lesson Plans
+>1.
+Lesson Plans
-2. Videos & Slides
+>2.
+Videos & Slides
-3. Exercises
+>3.
+Exercises
-4. Examples
+>4.
+Examples
-5. Projects
+>5.
+Projects
-6. Formative Assessments
+>6.
+Formative Assessments
-7. Comprehensive Assessments
+>7.
+Comprehensive Assessments
-8. Gradebook
+>8.
+Gradebook
-11. Progress Monitoring
+>11.
+Progress Monitoring
-12. Cheat Detection Tools
+>12.
+Cheat Detection Tools
+>

-In addition, students will access the online *Python* IDE to write, run & debug code in a web-based IDE on CodeHS.
+>In addition, students will access the online *Python* IDE to write, run & debug code in a web-based IDE on CodeHS.
+>
 **Google Workspace for Education Fundamentals with Teaching and Learning Upgrade (Teacher and Students)**